 Years ago, when the PC first became available, businesses migrated from typewriters and manual accounting systems to computers.
 Companies that were late to adopt computers were eventually left behind, because they could no longer compete.

-Today, online marketing automation is the newest technology giving companies an advantage over their competitors.
-Companies that delay in adopting marketing automation are already being left behind and are less able to compete compared to their competitors.
+Today, online marketing automation is the newest technology, giving companies an advantage over their competitors.
+Companies that delay in adopting marketing automation are already left behind and are less able to compete than their competitors.

 In its simplest form, email marketing in its most simple form is merely an autoresponder that automatically sends an email reply when an email is received.
 Take this one step further, and an email can be automatically sent when someone subscribes to a newsletter or registers for a website.
 These simple forms of email automation have been around for years and have an appropriate function.